Some dance pedagogy guidelines by Richard Powers

 Make sure each class or topic is brought to a satisfying closure.

 On the other hand, if a dance is taught over several days, it's sometimes more effective in the long run to end a class with a difficult challenge, promising to finish (or even fix) it the next day.
-This unresolved difficulty sticks in their mind, like your tongue which can't stop probing a cavity, and their mind may partially resolve the conundrum overnight.
+This unresolved difficulty sticks in their mind, like your tongue which can't stop probing a cavity, and their mind stays with it overnight.
 This often makes the next day's class more successful.

 In planning a day-long workshop, be aware of their relative energy/awakeness level.
 They may be ready for challenging material first thing in the morning, physically refreshed but sleepy after lunch, and both mentally overloaded and physically exhausted by the end of the day, especially after 4:30 pm.